victorblackhill/chessProject/README.md

 - helpers.js : functions used in different files to make tasks easier

 **To do :CSS improvements**
-- Allow board to adapt to the size of the screen
 - ~~Adapt the size of the icons~~
 - Hover over the cases
 - ~~Change the aqua blue~~